Management Master's - Homeland Security Management

 - Law Enforcement Agencies

-Upon completion of the Master of Science in Management, graduates will be able to:
+Upon completion of the Master of Science in Management, graduates will be expected to:

 - Apply strategic, tactical and operational knowledge to key business functions in support of organizational mission and vision.